Our heritage

 • 1912 - John Harrison met back up with Charles Grierson to form Harrison and Grierson, which was considered the largest survey practice in Auckland at the time

-• Early 1900s – Surveyed the first, large resident subdivision in Auckland known as Jervois Estate.
+• Early 1900s - Our surveyors surveyed the first, large resident subdivision in Auckland, Jervois Estate.
 With horse and scoop, the developers shifted 750,000 cubic yards of clay to create 300 building sites served by two miles of roading on over 40 acres of broken country to the west of the inner city

-• Early 1920s – Harrison and Grierson carried out the development of the Mission Bay Estate for the Melanesian Mission Trust Board – the beginning of Auckland’s eastern suburbs.
+• Early 1920s – We carried out the development of the Mission Bay Estate for the Melanesian Mission Trust Board – the beginning of Auckland’s eastern suburbs.
 The Kohimarama subdivision for the St John’s College Trust Board was next, followed by another church leasehold subdivision

-• 1935 – With the election of the first Labour Government came the establishment of the State Housing scheme.
-HG was given the task of surveying one of the first State Housing subdivisions in Auckland at the Harp of Erin, where the tram line stopped past Green Lane
+• 1935 – The first State Housing scheme was established with the election of the first Labour Government, and our team was given the task of surveying one of the first state housing subdivisions in Auckland at the Harp of Erin, where the tram line stopped past Green Lane

-• 1945 - NZ Forest Products development involved Harrison and Grierson in more than a forest survey.
-HG was responsible for designing and laying out the burgeoning new town of Tokoroa and the new mill at Kinleith
+• 1945 - Our teams started to work for New Zealand Forest Products, surveying and later designing and laying out the burgeoning new town of Tokoroa and the new mill at Kinleith

 • 1950s – Charles Grierson had become a dominant figure in the affairs of the New Zealand Institute of Surveyors and the Survey Board, including as President of the Institute and a sponsor of the Surveyors Act 1938, a milestone in the development of the surveying profession

-• 1960s - Starting with the New Zealand Steel mill at Glenbrook and Auckland Harbour Board's Downtown Development in the late, the firm was increasingly called on for accurate measurement control for building and construction works.
+• 1960s - We surveyed the New Zealand Steel Mill at Glenbrook and the Auckland Harbour Board's Downtown Development

 • 1983 - 1987 – We were involved in gas pipeline work from Taranaki and Waikato through to Rotorua